vaikoovery/a-way-to-upgrade-to-react/readme.md

 Yes it does.

 I had to spend time again on finding out the solution for this as well.
-Came across the plugin [assets-webpack-plugin](https://github/assets-webpack-plugin) `vx.x.x` and did a work around with that.
+Came across the plugin [assets-webpack-plugin](https://github/assets-webpack-plugin) and did a work around with that.

 It contains the latest hashed file names - JS & CSS in a json file which is specified in the `webpack` config.